MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 This manual is designed to give you an understanding of how to use the features of General Ledger, and how it integrates with the Microsoft Dynamics GP system.

-To make best use of General Ledger, you should be familiar with systemwide features described in the System User’s Guide, the System Setup Guide, and the System Administrator’s Guide.
+To make best use of General Ledger, you should be familiar with system-wide features described in the System User’s Guide, the System Setup Guide, and the System Administrator’s Guide.

 Some features described in the documentation are optional and can be purchased through your Microsoft partner.